 The acquisition method of accounting is used to account for the acquisition of subsidiaries by the Group.
 On acquisition, the assets, liabilities and contingent liabilities of a subsidiary are measured at their fair values at the date of acquisition.
 Any excess of the fair value of the cost of acquisition over the fair values of the identifiable net assets acquired is recognised as goodwill.
-Any deficiency of the cost of acquisition below the fair values of the identifiable net assets acquired of acquisition.
+Any deficiency of the cost of acquisition below the fair values of the identifiable net assets acquired (discount on acquisition) is credited to the income statement in the period of acquisition.
 The interest of non-controlling shareholders is stated at the non-controlling shareholders' proportion of the fair value of the assets and liabilities recognised.